Ume-e-Farwa/DailyPlanner-App/README.md

 # Daily Planner Website

-A beautiful,responsive daily planner website built with HTML, CSS, and JavaScript.
+A beautiful,responsive daily planner website built with HTML,CSS, and JavaScript.
 This application helps you organize your daily tasks with an intuitive interface and powerful features.

 ## Features